 Available from Etsy (£38)

 Wooden play food makes for a long-lasting children’s present with hours of play time.
 We love this simple wooden toaster set, complete with eveything you need for a morning treat.
 The number of accessories included with this toaster make it excellent value for money.
 Find the mandatory bread, butter, plate and knife, plus a bonus egg and pots of peanut butter and jam.
 John Lewis also sells pots, pans, tea sets and cake stands for reasonable prices if your child is keen on increasing their kitchen range.

 Le Toy Van Honeybee wooden market stall

 If your child spends a considerable amount of time playing chef, you might consider a market stall set-up to provide an anchor for their play.
 Le Toy Van is one of the higher-end toy brands which is reflected in the price, but accessories including a fruit tray are included with this two-tier stall with striped canopy.
 We love that this gift can be used with your child’s existing toy collection.
-This top-notch play set makes for a show-stopping kids present on Christmas morning.
+This top-notch play set makes for a show-stopping kids present.

 Available from Amazon (£55)

 Melissa & Doug food groups set